 The contracts were identified through a multi-year data collection initiative overseen by AidData, a research lab at William and Mary.
 AidData’s team of faculty, staff, and research assistants retrieved electronic copies of 100 Chinese loan contracts (not summaries or excerpts of the contracts) by conducting a systematic review of public sources, including the debt information management systems, official registers, and parliamentary websites of more than 200 countries.
 AidData has digitized each of the contracts and made them available through a searchable online repository.

 The authors of the How China Lends study employed two independent research teams—one at the Georgetown University Law Center and another at the Kiel Institute for the World Economy—to apply a consistent set of variable definitions and coding rules and procedures to the loan contracts.
-More information on the definitions of the 100+ variables and the coding rules and procedures can be found in Appendix VI of the How China Lends report, contained in the dataset download.
+More information on the definitions of the 100+ variables and the coding rules and procedures can be found in Appendix IV of the How China Lends report, contained in the dataset download.